MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-monitoring-types.md

   - Count of Failed Connection
   - Count of connections blocked by the Firewall

-To make these workflows available in the Azure REST API, select the **Use T-SQL monitoring** checkbox and run the required T-SQL scripts that are described in [Configure Azure REST API monitoring](#configure-azure-rest-api-monitoring).
+To make these workflows available in the Azure REST API, select the **Use T-SQL monitoring** checkbox and run the required T-SQL scripts that are described in [Set up Azure REST API monitoring](#set-up-azure-rest-api-monitoring).

 > [!NOTE]
 > To connect Microsoft System Center Operations Manager to Azure resources, your server must have TLS 1.2 enabled.
 Check the protocol status by using [TLS 1.2 enforcement for Microsoft Entra Connect](/azure/active-directory/hybrid/reference-connect-tls-enforcement#powershell-script-to-check-tls-12).